jweinsteiniit/lab1/README.md

-# This is a repository used for my lab 1 submission it ITMD-361
+# This is a repository used for my lab 1 submission for ITMD-361